-Adventure Forest @ Newbottle gives children freedom to learn using all of their senses and encourages creative and imaginative thinking.
-This approach to learning builds children's self-esteem and emotional intelligence through the use of the outdoor woodland environment.
+Forest School gives children freedom to learn using all of their senses and encourages creative and imaginative thinking.
+This approach to learning builds children's self-esteem and emotional intelligence thought the use of the outdoor woodland environment.

 Levels of self-esteem are increased by careful and appropriate use of praise and recognition of success.
 This is possible for all children as tasks are 'small' and 'achievable'.
-This type of learning involves practical, hands-on experiences, which are of great benefit to kinaesthetic learners, i.e. children who learn better by doing.
+This type of learning involves practical, hands-on experiences, which are of great benefit to kinesthetic learners i.e. children who learn better by doing.
 It is also great fun for children and teachers!